 To hear Microsoft Anna, Open Control Panel > All Control Panel Items > Speech Recognition.
 In the LHS pane click Text to Speech.
 Here you can control text to speech properties and also hear Anna speak by clicking the Preview button.

 Anna speaks only English and is installed on all versions of Windows Vista and Windows 7 by default, except Chinese releases as they have their own Microsoft Lili, who speaks Chinese.

 You cannot download and install Microsoft Anna as it is pre-installed only on Windows Vista and Windows 7.
 This means if you purchase Windows Vista or Windows 7 English edition, Anna speaks English, and if you purchase Windows Vista or Windows 7 French edition, Anna still speaks English.

 Want to hear how they all sound?
-I came across these samples on Rob Chambers on MSDN blog.
+I came across these samples on the MSDN blog.

 Microsoft Mary | Microsoft Mike | Microsoft Sam | Microsoft Anna.